hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 - it also uses a third-party library called [Floating UI](https://floating-ui.com/) to provide the anchoring of the "popover" to the "toggle" element, and the automatic positioning/collision detection functionality.
 - these functionalities are in turn abstracted in two underlying HDS utilities (the `hds-anchored-position` modifier and the [PopoverPrimitive component](/utilities/popover-primitive)), on top of which the Rich Tooltip component is built.

-The component also provides a lot of options to customize its behaviour.
-Below we have tried to describe the most common ones, but if you find a use case that is not supported by the existing Rich Tooltip implementation, please [speak with the Design System team](/about/support).
+The component provides a lot of options to customize its behavior.
+Below we have tried to describe the most common examples, but if you find a use case that is not supported by the existing Rich Tooltip implementation, please [speak with the Design System team](/about/support).

-And finally, since tooltips are notoriously hard to implement in an accessible way, we have tried to limit the ways in wich the Rich Tooltip can be used, while at the same time provide an escape hatch if some edge cases need to be supported (in that case, consumers will need to make sure the component is used in a [conformant accessible way](/components/rich-tooltip?tab=accessibility)).
+And finally, since tooltips are notoriously hard to implement in an accessible way, we have tried to limit the ways in which the Rich Tooltip can be used, while at the same time provide an escape hatch if some edge cases need to be supported.
+If this is the case, consumers will need to make sure the component is used in a [conformant accessible way](/components/rich-tooltip?tab=accessibility).

 ## How to use this component

-When using this component, there are a few things you have to consider:
+When using this component, there are a few things to consider:

-- what toggle to use, the standard [InfoText toggle](#with-infotext-toggle) or a [generic toggle](#with-a-generic-toggle), and in that case if the generic toggle contains interactive elements or not
+- what toggle to use; the standard [InfoText toggle](#with-infotext-toggle) or a [generic toggle](#with-a-generic-toggle), and in that case if the generic toggle contains interactive elements or not
 - if the toggle is a [standalone element](#as-a-standalone-element) or if instead lives [inline with other text](#inline-with-other-text)
 - how the end-user should [interact](#interactivity) with the toggle to show/hide the tooltip

-Depending of these factors, there are different ways to implement the code.
-We describe these alternatives below.
+Depending of these factors, there are different ways to implement the code, described in these alternatives below.

 ### With `InfoText` toggle

 #### As a standalone element

 The toggle element (and the parent "wrapping" container) are rendered by default as block elements.
-This means it can easily be used as standalone element.
+This means it can easily be used as a standalone element.

-The invocation requires a "toggle" element and a "content" to be passed as yielded sub-components:
+The invocation requires a "toggle" element and "content" to be passed as yielded sub-components:

 ```handlebars
 <Hds::RichTooltip as |RT|>